-The Best Digital Campaign Award:
+The Best Digital Campaign Award by City Sightseeing Worldwide:

 - Imagine your Korea: Under Covid-19, digital content consumption sharply increased, with many people experiencing depression due to limited travel options.
 So KTO created brand communications to enhance interest in Korea.
 Consumers were quick to react to this digitally intensive campaign.
 Under the theme “Feel the Rhythm of Korea,” KTO created a promotional video with traditional Korean rhythm paired with contemporary dance vibes.
 It recorded around 270 million views and showed explosive responses.

 - Barceló Hotel Group: At its core, digital marketing is all about communicating with your customers in their own language on the platforms where they hang out.
 Barceló Hotel Group has produced a wonderful documentary as part of the Digital Marketing Strategy because its target audience has moved to VOD platforms.
 Good content marketing should raise awareness, increase traffic and conversion, or boost customer loyalty.
 Great content marketing can do all four at once.